Inclusive fluxes of secondary air-shower particles: Results discussions

 \subsection{Flux and ratios of various particles}

 We also looked at the distributions of other particles and their contributions at ground except the electromagnetic part.
 Figures~\ref{figure14} to~\ref{figure18} are calculated by CORSIKA using [F] SIBYLL $\&$ FLUKA model.
-Figure~\ref{figure14} shows the flux of the dominant cosmic ray shower particles reaching at ground level for particle momentum $p>0.5$ GeV/$c$ as a function of (a) zenith angle and (b) momentum of $\nu_{\mu}$, $\bar{\nu_{\mu}}$, $\nu_{e}$, $\bar{\nu_{e}}$, $\mu^{+}$, $\mu^{-}$, $n$ and $p$.
+Figure~\ref{figure14} shows the flux of the dominant cosmic ray shower particles reaching at ground level for particle momentum $p>0.5$ GeV/$c$ as a function of (a) zenith angle and (b) momentum of $\nu_\mu$, $\bar{\nu}_\mu$, $\nu_e$, $\bar{\nu}_e$, $\mu^{+}$, $\mu^{-}$, $n$ and $p$.
 The figure in (a) shows that although the muon flux falls with increasing angle, the neutrino flux remains flat and then increases towards higher angles.
 Neutrons and protons remain the third dominant component at the ground after neutrinos and muons.
-The distributions of neutrons and protons are similar but the number of neutrons is slightly more than the number of protons.
+The results of Fig.~\ref{figure14}(a) can be analyzed as follows: The muon neutrinos are produced in the production as well as in the decay of muons while the electron neutrinos are only produced in the decay of muons giving nearly twice muon neutrinos over the electron neutrinos.
+More muons are produced and decay at the higher zenith angles giving more and more neutrinos at the higher zenith angles.
+Muon flux at higher zenith angles is lower because of muon decay.
+Proton distribution is below neutron as they lose energy during propagation in the atmosphere.
+Similarly, the results of Fig.~\ref{figure14}(b) can be analyzed as follows: The flux of muon-neutrinos in the low momentum region from 0.5 GeV/$c$ to 5 GeV/$c$ are nearly twice of the electron neutrino while towards the higher momentum side this ratio increases up to 10 to 20 times because higher momentum muons do not decay to electron neutrinos.
+Proton flux at higher momentum is similar to the neutron flux but there is significant difference in the lower momentum side due to the proton energy loss during its propagation in the atmosphere.